 This will make the architecture with all the components on different levels, an excellent basis to be able to achieve overview, structure and order, that is the need of RT.
 On every level of the architecture, including the top level, i.e., the actual system itself, we put all the documented information that has been used at the systems design of the component(s) and the results.

 By this systematic approach, we can reduce the system into adequate granularity, before we start the realisation of our system.
 For the realisation of the system, we can use any way of working, traditional waterfall with I-competence teams, agile with T-competence teams, Lean product development with mixed I/T-competence teams, or others.
 A good architecture is a prerequisite to ultimately achieve a high quality on the system.

-It is important to understand that every level of the architecture consists of documented information in form of artefacts, and that it is not only the readable source code, as leaves, at the bottom of the tree hierarchy, that are the only artefacts.
+It is important to understand that every level of the architecture consists of documented information in form of artifacts, and that it is not only the readable source code, as leaves, at the bottom of the tree hierarchy, that are the only artifacts.

 The bigger system, the more complex it is to develop, which in turn require an architecture with more levels for us humans to be able to sort out the complexity.
 This of course also means that different competences are needed for respective level of the architecture, where higher levels are more paper products and lower levels are about the actual realization of the system.
 The reason for using baselines is briefly, for different teams to be able to work on different levels of the system at the same time.
 This means that when having a release to the customer/user, we are able to see the connection between the WHAT, meaning the functional and non-functional requirements, the system documentation with the HOW to realize the system that is received after the systems design, and the actual system realization.
 Baselines on different levels are of utter importance, no matter if we are developing a house, hardware, software, or others that is released.